 - 2 tablespoons canola oil or melted butter

-- For the rub:
+For the Dry Rub

 - 1 tablespoon kosher salt